okta/okta-auth-dotnet/README.md

 ## Usage guide

 These examples will help you understand how to use this library.
-You can also browse the full [API reference documentation][dotnetdocs].

 Once you initialize an `AuthenticationClient`, you can call methods to make requests to the Okta API.